Sarah Ruhl: In the Next Room

 In the Next Room (or The Vibrator Play) at Vretania Theatre in Athens, Greece, 2025.

 In the Next Room (or The Vibrator Play) premiered at Berkeley Rep in February 2009.
-The play opened on Broadway at the Lyceum Theatre with previews starting on October 22, 2009 and an official opening in November 2009.
+The play opened on Broadway at the Lyceum Theatre with previews starting on October 22, 2009, and an official opening in November 2009.
 This marked Ruhl's Broadway debut.
-The play explores the history of the vibrator, developed for use as a treatment for women diagnosed with hysteria.
-In the Next Room was a finalist for the 2010 Pulitzer Prize for Drama and was nominated for the 2010 Tony Award for Best Play, Best Featured Actress, and Best Costume.
+The play explores the history of the vibrator, developed as a treatment for hysteria.
+In the Next Room was a finalist for the 2010 Pulitzer Prize for Drama and was nominated for the 2010 Tony Awards for Best Play, Best Featured Actress in a Play, and Best Costume Design in a Play.